luksi1/docker-foreman/README.md

 ## Up and running with maven (foreman.dummy.test)

 Running "mvn docker:run" should get you an entire stack with https://foreman.dummy.test as your web url.
+Be sure to add foreman.dummy.test to your hosts file!

 ## Up and running with docker-compose (foreman.dummy.test)